lsst-dm/scipi_docs_prototype/assembleccd.rst

 AssembleCcdTask
 ###############

-This task assembles sections of an image into a larger mosaic.
+This task assembles sections of an image (e.g. typically amplifier-defined sub-images) into a larger mosaic.

-The sub-sections are typically amplifier sections and are to be assembled into a detector size pixel grid.
+In more detail: The sub-sections are most often amplifier sections and are to be assembled into a detector size pixel grid.
 This is done overall by calling the ``lsst.ip.isr.assembleCcdTask.assembleCcd`` method.